rodri012345/nearbyfriend/README.md

 # React + Vite
-Este es un proyecto de plataforma alquiler de amigos This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Este es un proyecto de alquiler de amigos

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: